Magnus Lindberg

 Magnus Gustaf Adolf Lindberg (born 27 June 1958) is a Finnish composer and pianist.
-He was the New York Philharmonic's composer-in-residence from 2009 to 2012 and has been the London Philharmonic Orchestra's composer-in-residence since the beginning of the 2014–15 season.
+He was the New York Philharmonic's composer-in-residence from 2009 to 2012 and the London Philharmonic Orchestra's composer-in-residence from 2014 to 2017.

 Early life

 Lindberg was born in Helsinki, where he studied at the Sibelius Academy under Einojuhani Rautavaara and Paavo Heininen, beginning with piano.
 He attended summer courses in Siena (with Franco Donatoni) and Darmstadt (with Brian Ferneyhough).
 After graduating in 1981, he traveled widely in Europe, attending private studies with Vinko Globokar and Gérard Grisey in Paris, and observing Japanese drumming and punk rock in Berlin.